citizennet/purescript-halogen-select/docs/tutorials/dropdown.md

 in type synonym ChildQuery
 ```

-The compiler has noticed that `#!hs ChildQuery`, a type synonym, now partially applied.
+The compiler has noticed that `#!hs ChildQuery`, a type synonym, is partially applied.
 That's because `#!hs Select.Query`, itself a type synonym, takes several arguments as described in the [module documentation on Pursuit](https://pursuit.purescript.org/packages/purescript-halogen-select/1.0.0/docs/Select#t:Query).
 Let's walk through each one:

 ```hs
 type ChildQuery o item eff = Select.Query o item eff